 The AMOs will be developed using the process in Option A above for every school and every subgroup.
-Data for State, all students, and subgroups is included in Section 2.A (Annual Measurable Objectives) above.
+Data for State, all students, and subgroups will be included in Section 2.A (Annual Measurable Objectives) above once the PARCC assessments are available and MSDE has student data from the 2014-2015 administration of the PARCC Assessment (January 2016).